10 Resources for Winning Your Personal Injury Lawsuit

 All of the answers to these types of questions will be used to determine the amount of your settlement.
 Also considered in your settlement is the amount of fault that the court rules rests with the victim.
 Depending on how at fault the victim is, the court will take that percentage out of the lawsuit.

-Should I except an offer from the Insurance Company?
+Should I accept an offer from the Insurance Company?

 The general rule in a Personal Injury case is to not accept the initial settlement offer from the insurance company.
 The insurance company is looking out for their own best interests, and try to get victims to accept the smallest possible offer.